MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 **Action**

-1. Confirm `contractor-jane` is the intended lab identity.
+1. Confirm `contractor-james` is the intended lab identity.
 2. Change the access key status to **Inactive**.
 3. Confirm there is no dependency on the key.
 4. Delete the access key.